 If you are in it for the money then this isn't the job for you.
-A role within Data is tough as you have to constantly monitor data and code, things you need a a passion for.
+A role within Data is tough as you have to constantly monitor data and code, things you need a passion for.
 Two categories within Data Science are:

 Artificial Intelligence - Humans create machines that attempt to replicate human intelligence.
 Used in business to increase efficiency and enhance performance.
-AI is especially integrated into tasks that take a lot of manual clicking or data entry for example, to let humans do more complex tasks that require the human brain.
+AI is especially integrated into tasks that take a lot of manual clicking or data entry, for example, to let humans do more complex tasks that require the human brain.

-Machine Learning - Machine-learning algorithms use statistics to find patterns in massive amounts of data.
+Machine Learning - Machine learning algorithms use statistics to find patterns in massive amounts of data.
 Machine learning is the process that powers many of the services we use today—recommendation systems like those on Netflix, YouTube, and Spotify.
 The more you click the more they learn about you!

-You will be working closely with your company to propose solutions using real time data to create effective decisions.
+You will be working closely with your company to propose solutions using real-time data to create effective decisions.
 Work with AI, Machine Learning and statistical tools to create solutions to business problems.
 Assess data sources and create intelligent reports to collate and improve business functions.

 Competition will always be tough, whichever market you choose.
 However, it’s always a great idea to gain as much exposure as possible.
 Kaggle is a great platform to start this on.
 Inside Kaggle you’ll find all the code and data you need to do your data science work.
-You can delve in and use over 50,000 public datasets and 400,000 public notebooks to conquer any analysis in no time.
+You can delve into and use over 50,000 public datasets and 400,000 public notebooks to conquer any analysis in no time.
 There are a variety of courses online that you may also want to research so you can improve your coding experience before applying.

 Networking will always seem more daunting than it actually is.
 Events are created so that you can share your views and opinions with like-minded individuals.
-With the current pandemic a lot of events have moved to be virtual.
+With the current pandemic, a lot of events have moved to be virtual.
 Meaning you do have the opportunity to take a back seat if you don't feel comfortable going just yet.
-Also giving you can virtually attend events all over the world you may not have been able to attend in the past due to its distance.
+Also, you can virtually attend events all over the world you may not have been able to attend in the past due to its distance.
 Here are some examples:

-Check more out on eventbrite.
+Check more out on Eventbrite.
 Whether that's Artificial Intelligence or Data Science there is something for everyone!